I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Joanasie Karpik, illustrated by Sho Uehara

 A fact-filled, striking illustrated introduction to bowhead whales from an Inuit author.
 Published by Inhabit Media, 2018.
+Designed by Astrid Arijanto.

 Nelson Social Studies 1–6